-Change I/O throttle limits for a block drive to bps bps_rd bps_wr iops iops_rd iops_wr expire_password [vnc | spice] expire-time now Invalidate password instantly.
+Change I/O throttle limits for a block drive to bps bps_rd bps_wr iops iops_rd iops_wr expire_password [vnc | spice] expire-time

 Change spice/vnc password.
 Use zero to make the password stay valid forever. action-if-connected specifies what should happen in case a connection is established: fail makes the password change fail. disconnect changes the password and disconnects the client. keep changes the password and keeps the connection up. keep is the default.